-(09.21.12) Tomorrow is the 150th anniversary of the preliminary Emancipation Proclamation.
-It’s also the 48.99th anniversary of this stamp—the first designed by an African-American, AIGA medalist Georg Olden.
+(09.22.19) This Sunday is the 156th anniversary of the preliminary Emancipation Proclamation.
+It’s also the 56th anniversary of this stamp—the first designed by an African-American, the extraordinary AIGA medalist Georg Olden.

 See the original preliminary Emancipation Proclamation here: http://tinyurl.com/2erw9aw.
 See Georg Olden with JFK at the stamp’s unveiling here: www.katranpress.com/